How do I report a power outage?

 How do I protect appliances in my house from power surges?

 Use properly rated surge protectors to provide a defense against power spikes and surges.
-A lighting strike or downed power line can send a surge of electricity through your home, potentially damaging appliances, computers, TVs and other electronic equipment.
+A lighting strike or downed power line can send a surge of electricity through your home that can potentially damage appliances, computers, televisions, and other electronic equipment.

 Is it safe to use a generator when I lose power?